aliahadmd/templates-ai/README.md

 Profile pictures are stored in a dedicated "profile-pictures" folder in the R2 bucket and are automatically linked to user accounts in the database.

+## UI Components and Styling

+The application uses a consistent UI approach with reusable components and styling:

+### Styling Approach

+- **Tailwind CSS**: The primary styling tool, providing utility classes for rapid development
+- **Global CSS Variables**: Theme colors and design tokens defined in CSS variables for easy theming
+- **Component Classes**: Reusable component classes defined in `style.css` using Tailwind's `@apply` directive
+- **Dark/Light Mode**: Full support for both dark and light themes

+### Key UI Components

+- **Modal**: Reusable modal component with customizable header, body, and footer
+- **Button**: Flexible button component with various styles and states
+- **Input**: Form input component with validation support
+- **Card**: Container component with header, body, and footer sections
+- **Layout**: Consistent page layout with responsive design

+This approach ensures a consistent look and feel across the application while maintaining flexibility and reusability.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.